-ML: When Moacir came to the U.S., it was the time of Sergio Mendes, Joao Gilberto, and other Brazilian musicians, many of who moved to Los Angeles.
-Aside from Moacir recording the Blue Note albums, everything else was wrong.
+ML: When Moacir came to the U.S., it was the time of Sergio Mendes, Joao Gilberto, and other Brazilian musicians who moved to Los Angeles.
+Aside from Moacir recording the Blue Note albums, everything else needed to be corrected.

 TP: How so?

 ML: Blue Note was seeking another Sergio Mendes and Brasil ’66.
-I don’t know if you’ve ever heard the first track from the album, Maestro, but it’s not commercial.
+You may have heard the first track from the album Maestro, but it’s not commercial.
 There is a long monologue where Moacir talks about coming to the United States.
 It wasn’t what Blue Note was expecting.
 Regrettably, they sat on the recordings, and Moacir was stuck in the U.S.

 ML: He did a couple of things in movies.
 Nothing memorable.

 ML: There are still a lot of blanks in my knowledge about Moacir’s life.
-For example, people have sent me versions of recordings by Moacir I’ve not heard before.
+For example, people have sent me versions of Moacir recordings I’ve never heard before.
 Every few days, I discover another version of the tune, Nana.
 There must be a hundred versions!

 TP: Was Moacir revered in Brazil?

 ML: He was well known in Brazil, but I don’t think he made much money.
-As far as being revered, I think that happened when Mario Adnet produced Ouro Negro (Black Gold) in 2004.
+Regarding being revered, I think that happened when Mario Adnet produced Ouro Negro (Black Gold) in 2004.